AI Employee Onboarding: Cut Ramp Time Fast.

 Templates and prompts for small teams

 If you are a team of 10-50 people and hire a few people per month, you do not need elaborate systems.
-Here is a minimal AI onboarding setup:
+Here is a minimal AI onboarding setup that takes about 3 hours:

 Step 1: Create a master onboarding doc (1 hour).